evhub/coconut/DOCS.md

 ```
 pip install coconut[all]
 ```
-which will enable the use of Coconut's `--jobs`, `--watch`, and `--jupyter` flags (as well as Coconut's test suite).
+which will enable the use of Coconut's `--jobs`, `--watch`, and `--jupyter` flags.
 To install the optional dependencies only for a particular flag, simply put the flag name in place of `all`.

 Alternatively, if you want to test out Coconut's latest and greatest, enter
 ```